MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-power-bi-security-lockbox.md

     :::image type="content" source="media/service-admin-power-bi-security-lockbox/customer-lockbox-activity-logs-thumbnail.png" alt-text="Screenshot of the activity logs in Customer Lockbox for Microsoft Azure." lightbox="media/service-admin-power-bi-security-lockbox/customer-lockbox-activity-logs.png":::

-* **Audit logs** - Available from the Office 365 Security & Compliance center.
+* **Audit logs** - Available from the Microsoft Purview compliance portal.
 You can see the audit logs in the Power BI [admin portal](../admin/service-admin-portal-audit-logs.md).

     Customer Lockbox for Power BI has four [Power BI audit logs](./../admin/service-admin-auditing.md):